MHaurel/mhaurel/README.md

 > HOBBIES & INTERESTS 🌌

 - Besides my education, I feel really amazed by the astronomy and cosmology fields.
 My true dream is to work one day on some concreate AI - astro related problems.
+- I've played Soccer (Football) and Badminton for a total of 12 years and it trained me for sure to keep my focus even in hard times

 > SKILLS 🐳